pasdam/docker-stack-grafana-prometheus/README.md

 specify is the url, [http://prometheus:9090](http://prometheus:9090), leave the rest as default and click on `Save and test`.

-At this point it's possible to import Prometheus default dashboards, openind the newly created data source, and click on the import button on each row in the `Dashboards` tab.
+At this point it's possible to import Prometheus default dashboards, opening the newly created data source, and click on the import button on each row in the `Dashboards` tab.